vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

         </tr>
         <tr>
             <td>Traffic Path</td>
-            <td>Path traffic takes to reach destination, such as through a virtual private gateway</td>
+            <td>Path traffic takes to reach the destination, such as through a virtual private gateway</td>
             <td>
                 <ul>
                     <li>In VPC</li>